 Understanding Espresso Grinders

 The world of coffee grinder can be hard to get your head around, especially if you are new to coffee.
 We have written a short guide below to help you understand what qualities in an espresso grinder are important.

-By contrast, a conical burr crushes the beans between two cone-shaped rings.
-Typically, the outer burr remains stationary, while the inner burr rotates.
+Conical burr grinders crush the beans between two cone-shaped rings.
+Typically, the outer burr remains stationary, while the inner burr rotates (although this is reversed in the Sette 270).
 The distance between these two burrs determines the grind size.
 Beans pass vertically through the burrs with the help of gravity.
 Conical burr grinders produce a bimodal particle size- this means it produces two different grind sizes; fines (tiny particles) and larger ones.
 The fines slow the water flow through the coffee giving time for the larger particles to extract.
 In general, conical burrs produce a more traditional espresso profile with a thick, rich body and notes of bitterness.